Analysis | The Bucks bet big on Jrue Holiday, for better and worse

 Antetokounmpo sidestepped a free agency bonanza by inking a five-year supermax extension worth $228 million in December, and Holiday followed suit by signing a four-year extension worth up to $160 million on Sunday.
 The franchise’s course is now set through at least 2023, when all-star forward Khris Middleton, who signed a five-year, $178 million extension in 2019, can become a free agent.

 Milwaukee, which enters Monday’s action as the East’s third seed with a 32-17 record, should enjoy at least three good cracks at a championship with its “Big Three” during the 26-year-old Antetokounmpo’s prime.
-That sounds awfully good, especially considering that losing Antetokounmpo would have undone a half-decade of progress and plunged the Bucks into calamity like the post-James Harden Houston Rockets.
+That sounds awfully good, especially considering that losing Antetokounmpo would have undone a half-decade of progress and plunged the Bucks into calamity resembling that of the post-James Harden Houston Rockets.
 But the precarious path to a championship is far from complete and securing such a costly core bears its own complications.

 The Bucks’ trade for Holiday was a central piece of their pitch to keep Antetokounmpo, and Holiday’s extension is a sign of faith in all parties.
 Milwaukee has committed at least $135 million, according to ESPN.com, to a 30-year-old point guard who hasn’t made the all-star team since 2013 and has won just two playoff series in his 12-year career.
 They did so without seeing Holiday alongside Antetokounmpo and Middleton for a single playoff game, just as they did when they signed Eric Bledsoe to a 4-year, $70 million extension in 2019.